ems9751/update-Linux-OS-script/README.md

 It will then run the proper update, be it yum update or apt-get update/upgrade Lastly it will send a Text Message conformation when completed.

+# BEFORE RUNNING THE SCRIPT:
-# YOU WILL NEED TO, edit the "LOG" variable to your own log location.
+1. edit the "LOG" variable to your own log location.
-# YOU WILL NEED TO, edit the name and number variable for texting to work properly.
+2. edit the name and number variable for texting to work properly.